Topical Steroid Withdrawal warriors,

 After you scratched the skin, ooze tends to seep out.
 It happens because you might have too much water.
 We had a strict restraint for drinking water in the hospital.

 However, I believe this requires medical supervision.
-(You can’t find hypernatremia, hypoproteinemia, hypoalbuminemia and so on by yourself.
+(You can’t find hypernatremia, hypoproteinemia, hypoalbuminemia, and so on by yourself.
 Only medical professions can diagnose dangerous symptoms.
-Or they might prescribe laxative in case nessesary.)
+Or they might prescribe laxative in case necessary.)

-Even after discharge from hospital, I try not to drink too much water.
+Even after discharge from the hospital, I try not to drink too much water.

 When you go outside, please don’t forget to wear a hat or use a sun umbrella to shield the skin from UV rays.
-Since you don’t put on sunscreen (sun cream/lotion), always have to have one of them.
+Since you don’t put on sunscreen (sunblock/cream/lotion or SPF), always have to have one of them.

 As for food, You can eat anything basically but do not take or eat or apply Liquorice (Licorice), Glycyrrhizin (Glycyrrhiza/Glycyrrhizae Radix) if you saw them in the ingredients.
-Names are different but they are the same one and it is included in food, Chinese medicines and cosmetics.
-Once you use/have it, your brain would misunderstand as if you began to use Topical Steroids again.
+Names are different but they are the same one and it is included in food, Chinese medicines (TCM), cosmetics, bath additives, etc… Once you use/have it, your brain would misunderstand as if you began to use Topical Steroids again.

 Needless to say, eating well-balanced meals is very important.
 Especially, since proteins generate your skin, try to have them consciously.

-Well, this is all we do in the hospital and with this simple procedure for a few months, all of inpatinets can improve their symptoms very well.
+Well, this is all we do in the hospital and with this simple procedure for a few months, all of the inpatients can improve their symptoms very well.
 It was an amazing fact for me.

-I would like to declare that you also can get over TSW with ‘No Topical Steroids and No Moisturizing Treatment (NMT)’.
+I would like to declare that you also can get over TSW with ‘No Steroidal and No Moisturizing Treatment (NMT)’.

 I knew that we didn’t need to apply Topical Steroids from the beginning.

-Topical Steroids has a strong potential for addiction and make your skin problems be refractory.
+Topical Steroids have a strong potential for addiction and make your skin problems be refractory.
 And the side effects and withdrawal are horrible.
-It is sound choice you stopped using Topical Steroids for your skin problems!
+It is a sound choice you stopped using Topical Steroids for your skin problems!

 I fully understand how tough Topical Steroid Withdrawal is because I’m the experiencer and if I may say so, I might have experienced one of the severest TSW symptoms in the world.
-I’m one of them who used the storongest Topical Steroids the longest globally or worldwide or spacewide…..lol
+I’m one of them who used the strongest Topical Steroids the longest globally or worldwide or space wide…..lol

 So, I really would like to disseminate the worldwide misstep of Topical Steroids.

-Steroids should be used only for life-threatening situation.
-Immunosuppresants shouldn’t be used for skin problems like Atopic Dermatitis.
+Steroids should be used only for life-threatening situations.
+Immunosuppressants shouldn’t be used for skin problems like Atopic Dermatitis.

 I’m afraid to say this but, it is a long journey to get over TSW, however, once it happened on your body, ‘you’ have to get it over anyway and you are the only one to make it.
 You just need to understand that it takes time.
 I’m sure you know it but we tend to forget it.

 For the fastest recovery, I recommend the therapy above.
-As long as I know, all of other patients who challenged the treatment won’t see doctors who prescribe Topical Steroids forever and will take the learned therapy ‘No Topical Steroids and No Moisturizing Treatment (NMT)’ in case they got flare again.
+As long as I know, all of the other patients who challenged the treatment won’t see doctors who prescribe Topical Steroids forever and will take the learned therapy ‘No Steroidal and No Moisturizing Treatment (NMT)’ in case they got flare again.

 Trust your body’s natural healing ability!
 You will be ok without medications.
 I’m not scared anymore even if I got the same symptom again in the future because I learned the most effective way above.

-Try to keep being positive in any situation!
-Mental health status is very important for the fast recovery.
+Try to stay positive in any situation!
+Mental health status is very important for fast recovery.